 When asked why his art works mostly referred back to the same themes of music and jazz, Bearden responded that “It is not my aim to paint about the Negro in America in terms of propaganda … [but rather] the life of my people as I know it, passionately and dispassionately as Brueghel.
 My intention is to reveal through pictorial complexities the life that I know.”
 (Above, Bearden in a 2004 photograph by Frank Stewart, in an 2001/02 portrait by his artist friend Frederick J. Brown, and with his cat Gippo.)

-Works from the Museum's collection by artists who were influenced by the Harlem Renaissance movement will be exhibited at HMA between February 6 and May 29, 2016 .
-Artists will include Elizabeth Catlett, Romare Bearden, Jacob Lawrence, Sharif Bey, Juie Rattley III, Kara Walker and more.
+Works from the Museum's collection by artists who were influenced by the Harlem Renaissance movement were exhibited at HMA between February 6 and May 29, 2016 .
+Artists included Elizabeth Catlett, Romare Bearden, Jacob Lawrence, Sharif Bey, Juie Rattley III, Kara Walker and more.
 (Links connect to HMA blog posts about each artist.)

 In the summer of 1998, a selection of Bearden’s prints were shown at HMA in an exhibit called Mother and Child.